kurbatov/firmata4j/README.md

 device.stop(); // stop communication to the device
 ```

-The "actual work" should be done in asynchronous style because message exchange
+The "actual work" consists in sending commands to the board and processing
-takes more time than execution of a line of code.
-For doing so we have to
+events that occur on it.

-subscribe listeners on events of the device or its pins.
+To react to events we have to subscribe listeners of the device or its pins.

 ```java
 device.addEventListener(new IODeviceEventListener() {